sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 > 1. Make a list of common mistakes and upload it
 > 2. Indicate what should be done in order
 > 3. Share tips like community
-> 4. POS histories which show nice answer of some situations
+> 4. POS histories which show nice answer of certain special situations
 > 5. Statistics like which menu is popular in such time
-> 6. Questions and anwers like perusall
+> 6. Questions and anwers like Perusall
 > 7. Video lecture for workers
 > 8. Cafe encyclopedia making together like wiki
 > 9. Message function
-> 10. In embarrassed situation, could ask the manager and experienced workers for help and get answers
+> 10. In embarrassed situation, ask the manager and experienced workers for help and get answers
-> 11. notice function
+> 11. Notification for the things to be announced

 * HMW make convenient POS?
 (Remove the bad)